 Defining an Import-Export License

 An import-export license is mandated by various federal agencies, and it identifies what products are shipped or delivered between international locations.
-A license is not necessarily required for importers or exporters, depending on the product.
-For a temporary license for the transport of merchandise, an ATA Carnet document can be sought through the United States Council for International Business.
+A license may or may not be required for importers or exporters, depending on the product.
+A temporary license for the transport of merchandise, also known as an ATA Carnet document, can be sought through the United States Council for International Business.

 The U.S. Department of Commerce's Bureau of Industry and Security regulates export and re-export of items for both commercial and military use.
-If an individual is sending or receiving low-technology consumer goods, a license is not required, unless the items are going to or coming from an embargoed destination.
-Additionally, certain individuals overseas are prohibited from receiving items from the United States and need a license.
-Shipping endangered species, live plants and arms also requires a license.
+An individual sending or receiving low-technology consumer goods doesn't need a license, unless the items are going to or coming from an embargoed destination.
+However, certain individuals overseas are prohibited from receiving items from the United States and need a license.

 Find schools that offer these popular programs